 I am experiencing stress or anxiety regarding the situation or my health and I would like to talk to someone.

-If you do not have any symptoms yourself and wish to speak to someone about your concerns please contact:
+If you do not have any symptoms yourself or are awaiting test results and wish to speak to someone about your concerns please contact:

 - Students - University Counselling Service or +61 8 8313 5663